basler/pylon-ros-camera/pylon_camera/README.rst

 **ROS Service Commands**
 ******

-Some of the ROS service use integer values for as a commands, below are a list of these services and thier commands:
+Some of the ROS service use integer values for as a commands, below are a list of these services and their commands:

 - **set_demosaicing_mode** ROS Service: 0 = Simple, 1 = Basler PGI